astrivant/polyad/docs/deployment/process-hierarchy.md

 Task pauses are described in [performance tuning](../operations/performance.md).
 Their settings do not change the number of HTTP workers or asyncio executor workers.
-PostgreSQL persistence, topology observations and throughput adaptation run as parts of these tasks and request operations, rather than dedicated Python processes.
+PostgreSQL persistence, topology observations and throughput adaptation run as parts of these tasks and request operations within the process.

 ## How an HTTP request reaches Kubernetes